Best Margaret Atwood Books Ranked

 One of the things that stands out most about her stories is their feminist perspectives, and her writings have been published in more than 40 different countries.

-In the list below, we rank her best novels based on aggregated ratings from thousands of reviews to determine the very best of Margaret Atwood’s novels.
+In the list below, we rank a selection of her novels based on aggregated ratings from thousands of reviews to determine the very best of Margaret Atwood’s novels.

 When Rennie Wilford seeks to escape her life because it starts to shatter around the edges, she goes to the Caribbean to recuperate.
 There, she learns that the rules for survival are not the same rules that she’s used to; in fact, these rules don’t even apply anymore.
 This is ultimately a story about lust for power and the need for compassion that is far more extreme than most people are used to.